 Proving Liability in a Slip and Fall Claim

-It can be difficult to prove that a property owner is liable for a fall without an experienced Lafayette slip and fall attorney to assist you with investigating the accident and proving the elements required by law for liability.
-In most cases you must prove the following elements to recover money for a slip and fall claim:
+It can be difficult to prove that a property owner is liable for a fall without an experienced slip and fall attorney on your side.
+In most cases, you must prove the following elements to recover money for a slip and fall claim: